-Though bats in the Middle Rocky Mountain Steppe Province are not pollinators, bats play an important role in pollination in the southwest where they feed on agave and cactus.
-The long-nosed bats' head shape and long tongue allows it to delve into flower blossoms and extract both pollen and nectar.
+Though bats in the Northern Rocky Mountain Forest-Steppe are not pollinators, bats play an important role in pollination in the other regions of the southwest where they feed on agave and cactus.
+The longnosed bats' head shape and long tongue allows it to delve into flower blossoms and extract both pollen and nectar.